 - Trialling the implementation of changes to planning policy, which will widen the options for use of some barns

-The main activities of the project will be
+The main activities of the project were

 - Researching and recording the history of barns in Muker Parish